Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 23:37 How about some extras?

-23:51 perfectionist and want to make sure that it's smooth and quick.
+23:52 make sure that it's smooth and quick.

-23:54 So, I do hope to get that out sometime soon.
+23:54 So I do hope to get that out sometime soon.

-23:58 I was going to say maybe next week, but you know, I don't want to put too much pressure on myself.
+23:58 I was going to say maybe next week, but you know, I don't want to put too much pressure on

 24:02 Yeah.

-24:02 When I get, that's, that's very exciting.
+24:02 When I go, that's, that's very exciting.

 24:05 I know people are looking forward to it.

-24:06 I also had to basically put DaVinci resolve down to come record the podcast.
+24:06 I also had to basically put DaVinci Resolve down to come record the podcast.

-24:11 So I was in the middle of editing some videos I got coming on for a new course
+24:11 So I was in the middle editing some videos.

-24:14 as well, so very exciting stuff.
+24:15 So very exciting stuff.

 24:16 All right.